 Even if you’re aware of the fact that you don’t want to repeat the relationship you observed growing up, you still may not know how to break the patterns or what a healthy relationship looks like.

-Starting relationship counseling early in the relationship allows you to face these patterns head-on.
+Starting couples counseling early in the relationship allows you to face these patterns head-on.
 Then, you are free to learn new ways to listen, communicate, and manage a loving and healthy relationship with your partner.

 Identifying future friction points